NicholaiStaalung/MysqlQ/README.md

+# MysqlQ

+- Handler for mysql queries, intended for data dashboards.
+(Not data management)

 USE THIS SCRIPT WITH CAUTION.
 IF YOU DO NOT HAVE ANY EXPERIENCE WITH SQL INJECTION THEN DO NOT USE WITH USER INPUT.
 THE SCRIPT REQUIRES SOME EXPERIENCE WITH MySQL SYNTAX.

-1st Step: Setup Config.py.
+## 1st Step: Setup Config.py.

 Use your MySQL credentials.
 Update directly in file

-2nd Step: Perform QUERY.
+## 2nd Step: Perform QUERY.

 Example:

+'''
 query = mysqlQuery().select('something').table('someTable').where('something', 'islogical', 'toSomething').where('someOtherThing', 'isLogical', 'TosomeOtherThing').execute()
+'''

-3rd Step: Extract data.
+## 3rd Step: Extract data.

+'''
 data = query.data

-THE INTENTTION FOR THIS SCRIPT IS TO PROVIDE EASY QUERY STATEMENTS FOR PYTHON DASHBAORDS AND MACHINE LEARNING
+'''